-You really need to keep your weight down with these packs (Flex Capacitor excluded).
+You really need to keep your weight down with these packs (Flex Capacitor and Stone Glacier Terminus excluded).
 Most of them won’t serve you well if you load them heavy, so they’re a little less versatile than more robust backpacks.

 Where does this matter?
 If you own just one backpack and plan to use it for hiking, ski mountaineering, and rock climbing, you’ll want to look elsewhere.

-Some of these packs aren’t super durable for off-trail hiking.
-Be sure to scrutinize materials closely if you plan to use them bushwhacking.
+Also, some of these packs aren’t super durable for off-trail hiking, so be sure to scrutinize materials closely if you plan to use them while bushwhacking.

-Ultimately, you will have to decide if you want to trade weight savings for creature comforts.
-For those who’ve made the leap, the above are some of the best packs on the market.
+Ultimately, you will have to decide if you’re willing to trade creature comforts for minimal weight.
+For those who’ve made the leap, the above are some of the best ultralight backpacks on the market.